Skip to content

 • Raytracing must be enabled in render settings

-• The default View Position input is position transformed into camera space, then with the z-axis inverted
+• The default View Position input transforms the current position into camera space and then flips the Z axis

 World Environment